Hispanic Heroes of History: 5 Unsung Hombres

 To celebrate National Hispanic Heritage Month, we're sharing the stories of five heroic and humanitarian Hispanic men throughout history.

 It’s the first day of National Hispanic Heritage Month!
 Each year from September 15–October 15, this month-long celebration pays tribute to generations of Hispanic Americans who’ve made a positive impact on the US and the world around us.
 Below, we’re sharing five Hispanic humanitarian heroes you should know about who’ve made their mark on our nation.
-(And stay tuned for our las mujeres edition coming soon—we can’t forget the ladies!)
+(Check out our las mujeres edition as well—we can’t forget them!)

 1. César Chávez